xfoa/kali-kit/src/iso/DRIVERS/README.txt

     * ODIPKT, a shim to expose ODI on a packet driver interface
     * IPXODI, an ODI driver for the IPX protocol

+NETSTART.BAT
+  An example Batch file to start network drivers.
+It's initially set up to use a Novell NE1000 network adapter with PD.
+For other network adapters, modify it to load the appropriate driver.
+If you want to use ODI instead of PD, an example exists in the comments of this file.

 Notes
 -----